kalviumcommunity/S74_SoulSync/README.md

 ### Critical Support Connection
 - For sensitive or critical inputs, the app suggests connecting with trusted contacts (e.g., mom, friend) or professionals like psychiatrists.

-### Daily Highlights
-- A personalized "Quote of the Day" to start your day on a positive note.

-### Favorites and Sharing
-- Save favorite quotes and share them with others.

-### Feedback System
-- Users can rate the relevance of quotes to improve future suggestions.